 The more I travel in Asia, the more I realize how much of my days are planned around food.
 As I recently wrote to someone asking about my routine in Chiang Mai, “in between my delicious street food meals, I write.”
 This wasn’t always the case.
 At home I rarely did anything of the sort – my days were spent at my desk and I while I wrote a post about cheap eats in New York City (Asia-focused, shockingly), I rarely cooked.
 But my love of food percolated under the surface, primarily focused on spices and how they can so effectively transform one item of produce or food into a staggering amount of dishes.
-So it’s no surprise that during my recent trip to Laos, food figured prominently.
+So it’s no surprise that during my recent trip to Laos, food from Laos figured prominently.

 What caught my eye almost immediately was the colour, the brightness and intensity of which was undeniably special.
 Something as basic as lettuce or chili appeared totally different, as though I had never really looked closely at the building blocks of food until now.
 That’s untrue – I had.
 But the morning light against the fresh produce, the contrasts of greens and reds and yellows, they all made me forget about how I used to see food and just focus on the wide spectrum of colours in front of me.
 As can be expected, I went a little food-photo-crazy.